Algorithmic-approaches-to-Mathematics/Algorithmic-approaches-to-Mathematics.github.io/content/prerequisites/Asking_questions.md

     - **not get in a hole** of repeatedly trying and failing at a particular way of answering the question (usually due to anxiety and/or self-defeating time constraints)

- - **Do not get frustrated or anxious if things seem hard**.
+ - I repeat. **Do not get frustrated or anxious if things seem hard**.
 Maths takes time to sink in.
 I've seen very good mathematicians take a lot of time to absorb "easy" content.
 Relaxed, creative perseverance is a much more important quality than speed.

  - And finally, as my old lecturer said:

- ## MATHS IS NOT A SPECTATOR SPORT
+ # MATHS IS NOT A SPECTATOR SPORT

  - People often go to lectures, read answers, or listen to their friends, and leave with a pleasant sense of having understood the material.

- - **THEY DO NOT**.
+ **THEY DO NOT**.
 You only understand mathematics when you **DO IT!!!!**.

 Hence the notebooks are by far the most important part of the material.